Easy Ambrosia Fruit Salad

 - Cover bowl and chill overnight in the refrigerator stirring occasional to breakdown the marshmallows into juice.

-Love this easy fruit salad recipe?
+Love this easy summer salad recipe?
 Looking for a few more?
-Check out:
+Check out these tasty treats: